sameersbn/docker-gitlab-ci/README.md

 *The gitlab-ci version should match the gitlab version to avoid any compatibility issues*

+# Contributing

+If you find this image useful here's how you can help:

+- Send a Pull Request with your awesome new features and bug fixes
+- Help new users with [Issues](https://github.com/sameersbn/docker-gitlab-ci/issues) they may encounter
+- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

 # Supported Web Browsers

 - Chrome (Latest stable version)